 - Sense-aware (semantic) change analysis

-- Diachronic linguistic data visualization and online systems
+- Novel methods for diachronic linguistic data visualization

-- Applications and implications of language change detection
+- Novel applications and implications of language change detection

-- Cross-linguistic and phylogenetic approaches to language change
+- Cross-linguistic, phylogenetic, and developmental approaches to language change

 We accept three types of submissions, long papers, short papers and abstracts, following the ACL2021 style, and the ACL submission policy.

 Details on paper length and submission proceedure will be posted once released by ACL2021.